DqnielAliu/devOps-code-challenge/README.md

 - `AutoScaling group` with configs defined in `infrastructure/environments/autoscaling.tf`.
 This AutoScaling group is defined to have a minimum of 1 instance, 2 desired instances and a maximum of 4 instances.

-- `Security groups` are configured for the autoscaling group, the application load balancer and the bastion EC2 instances; with appropriate ingress and egress rules
+- `Security groups` are configured for the autoscaling group, the application load balancer and the bastion EC2 instances; with appropriate ingress and egress rules.

-## Technical Debt
-- The terraform state file could be better secured in an s3 bucket, for security and easy distribution between the team(s).
-- An automated CI/CD pipeline will be very helpful.
+## Remote State Storage
+A terraform S3 backend was added to each of the infrastructure terraform module.
+This backends are defined in the `backend.tf` files of each terraform module.
+This is supported by a storage infrastructure defined in the `remote_storage` directory.

+The remote state storage consist of:
+- An S3 bucket for terraform backend state storage.
+- A dynamoDB table for state locking.